SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 This will show a modal dialog with all dashboards of the current object.
 Move to the relevant dashboard and press "Select" to create a new widget in the selected dashboard.

-> Note that dashboard should be created before to appear in this dialog.
+> Note that a dashboard should be created beforehand to be listed in this dialog.
 You can create one by selecting "Add dashboard" option from mentioned menu.

 ![send to dashboard](/guides/users-guide/data-explorer-send-to-dashboard.JPG)